NVlabs/curvyILT/README.md

 *Proceedings of the 2025 International Symposium on Physical Design*, pp. 42–50, 2025.

 ## Update

 08/25/2025: We enabled batch optimization, in `run_iccad13_batch.py`, 10 ILT runs in parallel and finish in 4s on RTX 6000 ADA.
 Morph is disabled in forward_test because it cost lots of memory.

+10/03/2025: We enabled full chip ILT optimization, corresponding to our TCAD extension.
+To run use `run_fullchip.py`.

 ## Prepare